Tacoma Rainiers Game Notes: vs. Las Vegas (7:05 p.m.)

 CHECK THE PASS LIST: Las Vegas infielder Nate Mondou is Tacoma-born, a graduate of Charles Wright Academy in Tacoma, and a resident of Lake Tapps, WA.
 Mondou, the Oakland Athletics' 13th round draft pick in 2016 following three seasons at Wake Forest University, is in his sixth professional season (excluding 2020, DNP) and his second at Triple-A, after spending all of last season with the Aviators.

-R SPEED: The Rainiers have stolen 68 bases in 44 games, and lead all of Triple-A Baseball in steals; the Buffalo Bisons (Toronto Blue Jays) of the International League are second with 66.
-Caught only 12 times, the Rainiers are stealing bases at an .850 clip, while swiping 1.55 bags per game on average.
-Tacoma outfielder Forrest Wall is second in the PCL in steals with 16 after two on Saturday (Round Rock's Bubba Thompson has 23); last season, Wall had the third-most steals in the IL with 35, for Buffalo.
+R SPEED: The Rainiers have stolen 69 bases in 45 games, and lead all of Triple-A Baseball in steals; the Buffalo Bisons (Toronto Blue Jays) of the International League are second with 66.
+Caught only 12 times, the Rainiers are stealing bases at an .852 clip, while swiping 1.53 bags per game.
+Tacoma outfielder Forrest Wall is second in the PCL in steals with 16 after two on Saturday (Round Rock's Bubba Thompson has 24); last season, Wall had the third-most steals in the IL with 35, for Buffalo, in only 78 GP.

-Rainiers infielders Sam Haggerty (T-3rd, 13 SB) and Erick Mejia (T-8th, 9 SB) are on the league leaderboard as well.
+Rainiers infielders Sam Haggerty (T-4th, 13 SB) and Erick Mejia (T-9th, 9 SB) are on the league leaderboard as well.
 It's a fast start to the season throughout the organization, as Mariners outfielder Julio Rodriguez leads Major League Baseball with 13 steals, entering today's action.

 • Discuss this story on the Pacific Coast League message board...